kevinfiol/kevinfiol.github.io/_posts/2016-03-12-bullet-pools-in-haxeflixel.md

 Building on the example of the original Asteroids arcade game, we can give each bullet a limited lifetime, meaning if the bullet does not collide with another asteroid or enemy sprite, it should cease to exist after a certain period of time.
 Otherwise, it would continue travelling endlessly.

-I will be using HaxeFlixel's `FlxTimer` class, however, you may also use `Timer` class included in the Haxe Toolkit.
+I was able to do this using HaxeFlixel's [FlxTimer](http://api.haxeflixel.com/flixel/util/FlxTimer.html) class, however, you may also use the standard [Timer](http://api.haxe.org/haxe/Timer.html) class included in the Haxe Toolkit.

-Within my `Bullet.hx` class, I declare and initialize a new `FlxTimer` object in the class constructor.
+Within my `Bullet.hx` class, I declare `timer` and initialize it as an FlxTimer object in the class constructor.

 ```haxe
 class Bullet extends FlxSprite